markup-theme/markup-theme/markup_theme/source/setup.rst

 ==================================================
-|theme| Theme Setup
+|theme| Setup
 ==================================================

-The |theme| theme is not a plugin for Sphinx and is not installed to your system.
+|theme| is not a plugin for Sphinx and is not installed to your system.
 Instead, it is downloaded as a complete set of directories and files from GitHub.

 .. _setup-required: